 Inspiring Ireland is pleased to announce an exciting new digital cultural heritage project to mark the centenary of the internment camp at Frongoch, Merionethshire, Wales, which held approximately 1,800 Irish prisoners, including Michael Collins, following the 1916 Rising.

 Frongoch and 1916: Recreating a Lost Landscape is a collaboration between the Digital Repository of Ireland, National Museum of Ireland, National Library of Ireland, National Museum Wales and National Library Wales.
-Sponsored by Ireland’s Department of Foreign Affairs and Trade, the project will feature a series of new curated exhibitions of digital cultural heritage objects from Irish and Welsh sources, as well as expert commentary.
+Sponsored by the Reconiliation Fund of the Irish Government's Department of Foreign Affairs and Trade, the project will feature a series of new curated exhibitions of digital cultural heritage objects from Irish and Welsh sources, as well as expert commentary.
 Inspiring Ireland will also promote cultural exchange between Ireland and Wales, by contributing digital objects to the People’s Collection Wales, a website that allows the public to share their “memories of Wales in photographs, sound recordings, documents, videos and stories”.

 Frongoch and 1916: Recreating a Lost Landscape will contain a number of thematically arranged exhibitions, augmented by unseen memorabilia from private collections digitised at public memorabilia collection days in Dublin, London and New York.
 Frongoch provides a fascinating window into 1916, because the Irish prisoners, their Welsh guards and local townspeople created a kinship during this short imprisonment, leading to a fount of stories and an array of artefacts that mark the brief period of the camp’s existence.
 The camp was emptied in December 1916, but not before becoming known as ‘ollscoil na réabhlóide’, the "University of Revolution" for the discussions and classes that had been built by the community.